 It has been difficult to fully capture accurate rates of remote work, although many surveys and reports have been done.
 The Bureau of Labor Statistics tracked telework since May 2020 and found that in June 2021, 14.4% of people were teleworking, a number that dipped to almost 8% in April 2022.
 The Pew Research Center, meanwhile, found in a report released in late March that 35% of workers with jobs that can be done remotely are working from home all the time, a dip from January 2022, but still a big jump from before the beginning of the pandemic.

 Alexandra Svokos is the senior digital editor of Kiplinger.
-She holds an MBA from NYU Stern in finance and management.
-Alexandra previously served as the senior editor of digital for ABC News, where she directed daily news coverage across topics through major events of the early 2020s.
+She holds an MBA from NYU Stern in finance and management and a BA in economics and creative writing from Columbia University.
+Alexandra has a decade of experience in journalism, specializing in online newsrooms.
+She previously served as the senior editor of digital for ABC News, where she directed daily news coverage across topics through major events of the early 2020s for the network's website.
+Before that, she pioneered politics and election coverage for Elite Daily and went on to serve as the senior news editor for that group.